-A small gift now and then is a great way to show how much you care!
-Gift cards in small increments like $5 or $10 are great.
+A small gift now and then is a great way to show how much you care.
+Gift cards in small increments like $5 or $10 are greatly appreciated.
 You can even keep a few in your office to hand out when you feel like a volunteer has gone above and beyond!
 Just don’t go overboard with gifts.

 Baked goods are always a great idea and if you’re feeling crafty, you can make small treats for your volunteers.
 Pinterest is full of free printables and ideas for easy volunteer appreciation gifts.
 Get other employees in on the crafting and turn it into a team-building activity!